Office of Academic Affairs- NY Early Ch

 How to Apply

-Provide a resume and cover letter specifying your qualifications, experience, and interest relevant to this position.
+Provide a resume and cover letter specifying your qualifications, experience, and interest relevant to this position, as well as a 2-3 page policy-focused writing sample.

 We are committed to enhancing our diverse academic community by actively encouraging people of any race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetic information, disability, age, or protected veteran status to apply.
 We take pride in our pluralistic community and continue to seek excellence through diversity and inclusion.
 CUNY is an EEO/AA Employer.